rocky-linux/documentation/docs/books/nvchad/nvchad_ui/nvchad_ui.md

 NvChad and Neovim provide some useful commands for displaying preset key combinations and available options.

-If the `<escape>` key alone is pressed it will provide a legend of associated commands as in the following screenshot:
+If the `<leader>` key alone is pressed it will provide a legend of associated commands as in the following screenshot:

 ![Space Key](../images/ui_escape_key.png)